Leading two-loop corrections to the Higgs di-photon decay in the Inert Doublet Model: Introduction

-This letter is organized as follows: we define in \cref{sec:IDM} our notations for the IDM and the considered theoretical and experimental constraints.
+This article is organized as follows: we define in \cref{sec:IDM} our notations for the IDM and the considered theoretical and experimental constraints.
 In \cref{sec:calc}, we present our setup for the calculation of the leading two-loop corrections to the Higgs di-photon decay and our analytical results.
 Numerical investigations of our results are shown in \cref{sec:numres}, followed by a discussion of their implications and our conclusions in \cref{sec:ccl}.
+Different appendices contain additional analytical expressions, complementing the results presented in \cref{sec:calc}: in \cref{app:2L_res_IDM_decoup}, we provide results for the two-loop contributions to the Higgs decay width to two photons using the decoupling-inspired scheme of Refs.~\cite{Braathen:2019pxr,Braathen:2019zoh} for the BSM mass parameter $\mu_2$; in \cref{app:2Lphotonself}, we present our analytical expressions for the unrenormalized two-loop corrections to the photon self-energy; and finally, in \cref{app:2L_hhh}, we give results for two-loop corrections for the trilinear Higgs coupling applicable in any scenario of the IDM (extending the results of Refs.~\cite{Braathen:2019pxr,Braathen:2019zoh}).